spacelift-io/user-documentation/docs/vendors/terraform/state-management.md

 ## Do.
 Or do not.
 There is no try.

 In this section we'd like to give you a few reasons why it could be useful to trust Spacelift to take care of your Terraform state.
-To keep things level, we'll also give you a few reasons no to.
+To keep things level, we'll also give you a few reasons not to.

 ### Do